-The winery is located in the municipality of Cantenac in the area Margaux
+The estate is located in the municipality of Cantenac Margaux

 in the Médoc

 (Bordeaux).
-The origin is in Château Boyd-Cantenac
+The origin lies in Château Boyd-Cantenac

-which finally sold it to the Halabi family in 2005.
+who finally sold it to the Halabi family in 2005.
 In the Bordeaux Classification

 in 1855 it received third place (Troisième Cru Classé).
 The vineyards cover 42 hectares and are planted with Cabernet Sauvignon (65%), Merlot (25%) and Cabernet Franc (10%).
 The extremely long-lived red wine matures in 16 to 18 months in one third new barriques.
 The second wine is called "Brio du Château Cantenac Brown" (formerly "Château Canuet").